openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 **Java implementations:**  None till now.

 **AAPS implementation status:** Work on a native Java driver for Omnipod on AAPS is progressing on [AAPS-Omnipod/AndroidAPS](https://github.com/AAPS-Omnipod/AndroidAPS) (omnipod_eros branch).
 It does not require a Raspberry Pi.
 You can follow progress on Discord (channel #omnipod-eros-testing) with [this invite link](https://discord.com/invite/NhEUtzr).
 A first public test version was released in January 2020, and work is being done towards stabilization.
-Current version 0.4 (August)
+Current version 0.4 (October 2020)

 **Hardware requirement for AAPS:** RileyLink with Omnipod firmware (2.x) and 433 MHz antenna.